loftwah/brandsync/design.md

 1. **Centralized Image Management**: Linkarooie offers a single platform for users to upload and manage their profile images and banners, eliminating the need to update them individually on each platform.

-2. **Automated Image Synchronization**: With Linkarooie, users can automatically synchronize their profile images and banners across supported platforms, including Twitter, Instagram, and Facebook, ensuring a consistent and up-to-date online presence.
+2. **Automated Image Synchronization**: With Linkarooie, users can automatically synchronize their profile images and banners across supported platforms, including Twitter/X, Instagram, and Facebook, ensuring a consistent and up-to-date online presence.

 3. **Image Optimization**: Linkarooie automatically adjusts and optimizes images to meet the specific requirements of each platform, guaranteeing a professional and visually appealing appearance.